Is Albania safe? This is an important question before you visit the country.

 Tirana is a lovely city and despite being the capital of a communist country until 1991, it’s improving at a rapid rate.

 However, there are better places to live in Albania.
-The country has some of the best and most underrated coastline in Europe.
+The country has some of the best and most underrated coastlines in Europe.
 If you want to live in Albania, my recommendation would be to go to the Albanian Riviera.

-You will find cities such as Sarana, which are beautiful and have stunning beaches.
+You will find cities such as Saranda, which are beautiful and have stunning beaches.
 They are arguably safer than living in Tirana and see very little crime.

 If you decide to live in Albania you will find a safe and tolerant country that is welcoming to foreigners who embrace Albanian culture and their way of life.